wision-lab/visionsim/README.md

 Subcommands:

-  blender.render              Render views of a .blend file while moving camera along a spline or animated trajectory blender.to-nerf-format      Convert transform.json from blender format to nerf-style format colmap.generate-masks       Extract alpha channel from frames and create PNG masks that COLMAP understands colmap.run                  Run colmap on the provided images to get a rough pose/scene estimate colmap.to-nerf-format       Convert transform.json from colmap format to nerf-style format dataset.frames-to-npy       Convert an image folder based dataset to a NPY dataset (experimental) emulate.blur                Average together frames to create motion blur, similar to `emulate_rgb` but with no camera modeling emulate.rgb                 Simulate real camera, adding read/poisson noise and tonemapping emulate.spad                Perform bernoulli sampling on linearized RGB frames to yield binary frames
+  blender.render              Render views of a .blend file while moving camera along a spline or animated trajectory colmap.generate-masks       Extract alpha channel from frames and create PNG masks that COLMAP understands colmap.run                  Run colmap on the provided images to get a rough pose/scene estimate colmap.to-nerf-format       Convert transform.json from colmap format to nerf-style format dataset.imgs-to-npy         Convert an image folder based dataset to a NPY dataset emulate.blur                Average together frames to create motion blur, similar to `emulate_rgb` but with no camera modeling emulate.rgb                 Simulate real camera, adding read/poisson noise and tonemapping emulate.spad                Perform bernoulli sampling on linearized RGB frames to yield binary frames